Irrelon/jsonish/readme.md

 ## JetBRains IDE File Watcher

-1) Add a new file type called "JSONish" to your IDE with the file extension "jsonish"
+1) Add a new file type called "JSONish" to your IDE and then add a registered pattern "*.jsonish"

 ![File Type Config](https://raw.githubusercontent.com/Irrelon/jsonish/master/readme_screenshot0.png)